-Foundations for the new hotel were laid in December 1993 and development took place in the following 18 months, linking together both The Powderkeg Restaurant and the Powderhorn Ski Bahn.
+Foundations for the new hotel began in 1993 and development took place in the following 18 months, linking together both The Powderkeg Restaurant and the Powderhorn Ski Bahn.
 Shortly after completion of the hotel, the Matterhorn Restaurant and Bar had its grand opening.
-The Powderhorn Chateau was thus born.
-The original hospitality and warmth remain today, and the Powderhorn Chateau is now a favourite haven for skiers, outdoor enthusiasts, business people, film crews and for those looking for a relaxing getaway in a stunning location.

 Timber has been used extensively throughout the complex, the majority of the materials sourced locally.
 Douglas Fir beams, Macrocarpa, Redwood and Douglas Fir linings, Rimu tables, bar-tops and benches are all major features exhibited throughout the building.

 The Powderhorn Chateau is the first building to be constructed to a new earthquake proof code and incorporates radically new concepts in design and engineering.
 As it is a purely wooden structure, the building will shift with earth movement without risk of collapse.